njaldea/nil/projects/gate/README.md

 Calling run will execute the nodes in proper order executing the nodes based on their inputs.

-Before running all necessary nodes, it will also resolve all calls to `MutableEdge::set_value` updating the values held by the edges to the latest values.
+Before running all necessary nodes, it will also resolve all calls to `MutableEdge::set_value` updating the values held by the edges to the latest valu

 NOTE: first call to `Core::run()` will execute all the nodes. succeeding calls will only execute nodes that expects new data from their inputs.